stevelle/os-db-evedump/README.md

 to be spiced up a bit.

 This Rube Goldberg machine, uses a Vagrant VM.
-The Vagrant VM is prepared with two Ansible playbooks which can be used to.
+The Vagrant VM is prepared with two Ansible playbooks which can be used to ensure your favorite OpenStack cloud db is loaded with the latest evedump.

 **sync-evedump.yml**